 Additionally, video drives SEO, meaning pages with video show up higher in search results.
 That means even ads outside of your videos on the same page – such as banner and display ads – will show a higher return when placed alongside video content.

 Finally, you might consider syndication.
 For publishers who are creating a lot of video, this can be a great opportunity to get your content seen by more people and to create a revenue stream.

 Syndication requires engaging with a third-party distributor who pushes your content out to all manner of places, from media sites to social networks.
 They sell ad-space in the video stream and split the revenue with you.

-The key is to find a distributor whose target outlets aligns with your ideal audience, and work with them to zero in on that audience.
+The key is to find a distributor whose target outlets align with your ideal audience and work with them to zero in on that audience.